Harish Meena: Initiative taken in the Constituency

 He has initiated many infrastructure and civic amenity based projects.
 Key examples are construction of many over-bridges, stoppage of important trains in Bandikui railway junction, getting government of India to sanction a sandstone cluster with a Common Facility Centre between Dausa-Sikandra.

 Harish Meena's key focus area is education.
 Under his tenure, he got 2 central schools sanctioned from Ministry of Human Resource Development in Dausa as it previously never had a central school.
 One Central School is functional in Dausa with 285 students and 14 staff members.
 Another central school has been sanctioned in Bandikui and will be functional in the academic session of 2018.
 More than 70% of Harish Meena's local area development fund is spent on education.
 He has also launched his own flagship program on girl child development.
 The program aims to holistically impact a girl child's education, health, and nutrition while sensitizing their families on their welfare.
 In the 1st phase of the program, he has selected 4 schools from 4 blocks respectively.
 Through these schools the impact will be on more than 1000 girls and their families.

 Personal life

 Harish Meena married Smt.
-Punit Meena on 20 January 1981 and has 2 children 1 son and 1 daughter.
-He is a traveling and adventure sports enthusiast.
+Punit Meena on 20 January 1981 and has 2 children, 1 son and 1 daughter.
+He is a travelling and adventure sports enthusiast.
 He has travelled to 18 countries and has led 2 mountaineering expeditions in Ladakh.
-During college days, he Captained Jawaharlal Nehru University team in Inter-University Basket Ball Tournament and Captained Rajasthan College Team in Inter College Basket & Hockey Tournaments.
-Represented Indian Table Tennis Team as Delegate in Asian Championship and World Table Tennis Championship.
+During college days, he captained the Jawaharlal Nehru University team in the Inter-University Basketball Tournament and captained the Rajasthan College Team in Inter College Basket & Hockey Tournaments.
+Represented the Indian Table Tennis Team as a delegate in the Asian Championship and the World Table Tennis Championship.